-The MSCI Switzerland 20/35 index is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of Switzerland.
-Securities are free float adjusted, screened by size, liquidity and minimum free float.
+The MSCI Switzerland 20/35 100% hedged to EUR index is a free float adjusted market capitalization weighted index that is designed to measure the equity market performance of Switzerland.
+The impact of currency fluctuations between any foreign currency to the index currency is reduced by selling foreign currency forwards at the one month forward rate.
 The index represents companies within this country that are available to investors worldwide.